-The City of Norfolk's approved Citizen Participation Plan encourages input from the community and public participation, emphasizing involvement of low-to- moderate income residents of Norfolk, particularly those living in low-income areas.
+The City of Norfolk's approved Citizen's Participation Plan encourages input from the community and public participation, emphasizing involvement of low-to-moderate-income residents of Norfolk, particularly those living in the targeted areas.
 The plan also encourages comments and participation from all the city's residents including minorities, non-English speaking persons and persons with disabilities.
 The city uses public comment periods, public hearings, neighborhood groups, website content, and social media as methods to engage citizens.

-The city held a hybrid virtual and in-person public input session on December 8, 2022 at City Hall for organizations interested in providing input and comments relative to the FY 2024 (FY 2023) Annual Action Plan.
+The city held a hybrid virtual and in-person public input session on December 5, 2024, at The Slover for organizations interested in providing input and comments relative to the FY26 (PY 2025) Annual Action Plan.
 This meeting outlined objectives for each HUD program, provided the opportunity for citizen comments and provided the opportunity for those interested in funding opportunities and partnerships to learn about the application process and ask questions.

-The city also held an in-person public hearing on April 19, 2023 at Granby High School with approximately XXX persons in attendance.
-The meeting was open to the general public for those interested in hearing and commenting on the city's budget priorities for FY 2024.
+The city will also hold an in-person public hearing on April 9, 2025, at Granby High School.
+Public Hearings are open to the general public for those interested in hearing and commenting on the city's budget priorities for the following fiscal year.